Smokey and the Bandit Part 3 poster

 The inciting incident occurs at 11 minutes when Big Enos and Little Enos Burdette arrive with a new challenge: deliver a fake shark from Florida to Texas within a tight deadline, and they want Justice to be the Bandit this time..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Justice accepts the challenge and takes on the role of the Bandit, climbing into the truck with his son Junior to make the cross-country run., moving from reaction to action.
+This demonstrates the protagonist's commitment to Justice accepts the challenge and takes on the role of the Bandit, climbing into the truck with his son Junior to make the cross-country run., moving from reaction to action.

 The Collapse moment at 64 minutes (75% through) represents the emotional nadir.
 Here, Justice is cornered and captured by authorities.
-His truck is impounded, the delivery seems impossible, and his attempt to reclaim glory appears to have ended in humiliation., indicates the protagonist at their lowest point.
+His truck is impounded, the delivery seems impossible, and his attempt to reclaim glory appears to have ended in humiliation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 80% of the runtime.
 Justice realizes that being the Bandit isn't about the truck or the run—it's about the spirit and determination.
 He and Junior devise a plan to escape and finish the job., demonstrating the transformation achieved throughout the journey.